mobgen/halo-documentation/pages/android/api-content/android_edit_content_detailed_api.md

 ### Batch operations

 When you need to perfom multiple operations like add, modify or remove content instances in advanced use cases you must use the batch operation method.
 You need to provide a ```BatchOperations``` which contains all the operations to perfom.
+The second parameter is to perfom or not a sync operation of the module.

 Saving engine will handle two ways of saving changes: